ucefizi/movies/README.md

 This is a REST API for a movie library application.
 It's developed under Spring Boot and uses Gradle for building and dependency management.

 ## Running the application:
+You only need JDK 8 installed to run the application.
 ### Clone this repo:
       git clone https://github.com/youssefizikitn/movies
   ### Build it: